josephjacobmorris/learnings/Java/Performance and Memory/PerformanceAndMemoryTuning.md

 #### Vector
 Thread safe alternative to arraylist.
 Been there before arraylist.

+### Map

+#### HashMap
+`hashCode()` method is used to convert non-integer values to int.
+HashMap works having an array and each element in the array is a linked list.
+When the hashmap is about 3/4th (default actually depends on factor) full it is resized.High factor means less resizing.

 ## References
 * Udemy - Discover how coding choices, benchmarking, performance tuning and memory management can optimize your Java applications
 * LLMs